awslabs/amazon-kinesis-client/docs/multilang/configuring-credential-providers.md

 However, KCL now provides better extensibility to handle, and be enhanced to handle, additional configurations.
 This document should help multilang customers configure a suitable `CredentialProvider` (or contribute changes to support a new use case!).

+In KCL versions prior to 2.7, the AWSCredentialsProvider property expected AWS SDK v1 provider names.
+If you are using KCL version 2.7 or beyond, ensure that you are passing an AWS SDK v2 credentials provider name to your AwsCredentialsProvider property.
+See list of providers [here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/migration-client-credentials.html#credentials-changes-mapping) and several examples below.

 ## Sample Provider Configuration

 In a Properties file, an `AwsCredentialsProperty` configuration might look like: